hackerb9/vt340test/docs/standards/graphicrenditions.md

 This table is adapted from section 8.3.117 of the [ECMA-48][ANSI] (1991) standard (colloquially known as "The ANSI Standard"), with notes on whether the VT340 supports each mode or not.
+All modes have been tested on hackerb9's vt340 using the [graphicrenditions.sh][] script.
 As a bonus, [ISO 8613-6][ISO8613]'s direct color setting is discussed at the end.

 [ANSI]: https://hackerb9.github.io/vt340test/docs/standards/ECMA-48_1991.pdf "ANSI 1991"